ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 MOSIP compliant devices provide a trust environment for the devices to be used in registration, KYC and auth scenarios.
 The trust level is established based on the device support for trusted execution.

-### Foundational Device Trust Module:
+### Foundational Trust Module (FTM):

-The foundational device trust module would be created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
+The foundational trust module would be created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
 The foundational device trust would satisfy the below requirements.
 1. The module has the ability to securely generate, store and process cryptographic keys.
 2. Generation of asymmetric keys and symmetric keys in random.
 3. The module has the ability to protect keys from extraction.